Need For Speed Unbound

 While it is no surprise that we are getting another Need For Speed title, it is interesting to see the art style that the team is going with for this one.
 In the past, they have usually been on par with each other or in the same vein.
 Here we are getting hyper-realistic vehicles and cell shading for the characters.
 This could be due to the need to focus on gameplay and making the cars look amazing, but it is an odd choice in my eyes.
 Even when you see that we will have so many other customization and cosmetics to go with in Need For Speed Unbound too.
 Maybe it is to fit the graffiti gameplay we will get to play around with as it is kind of the same style.
 No matter the case, we will be back on the roads trying to win the races and reclaim a car that was stolen from us and repair a broken friendship.
 The things that truly matter when it comes to racing games.

 Start at the bottom and race to the top in Need For Speed Unbound, coming to PlayStation 5, Xbox Series X|S, and PC on December 2, 2022.

-Race against time, outsmart the cops and take on weekly qualifiers to reach The Grand, Lakeshore’s ultimate street racing challenge.
-Pack your garage with precision-tuned, custom rides and light up the streets with your style, exclusive fits, and a vibrant global soundtrack that bumps into every corner of the world.
+Race against time, outsmart the cops, and take on weekly qualifiers to reach The Grand, Lakeshore’s ultimate street racing challenge.
+Pack your garage with precision-tuned, custom rides and light up the streets with your style, exclusive fits, and a vibrant global soundtrack that bumps in every corner of the world.